kushalpandya/CommonUtils/README.md

 This class provides random Mathematical challenge generation to implement CAPTCHA.
 It provides JSON String that has simple arithmetic expression (Eg; 2 * 5 = 10), where user must be provided with only operands and he's supposed to calculate the answer and provide it as input.

-* **`public MathChallengeCaptcha() throws NoSuchAlgorithmException`** - Initializes this MathChallengeCaptcha object with 10 as maximum possible value of numbers used in generated challenge.
+* **`MathChallengeCaptcha() throws NoSuchAlgorithmException`** - Initializes this MathChallengeCaptcha object with 10 as maximum possible value of numbers used in generated challenge.
 * **`MathChallengeCaptcha(int max) throws NoSuchAlgorithmException`** - Initializes this MathChallengeCaptcha object with provided maximum possible value of numbers used in generated challenge.
 * `String getChallenge()` - Gets Mathematical Challenge as a JSON String that contains an expression values; operand1, operand2, operator and MD5 Hash code of answer.